 For that matter, who needs to travel to a meeting?
 Virtual tools and resources can help you hire, manage projects, collaborate with far-flung team members and even make it look like you really do have an office.

 Scott Gerber is just as comfortable working at home, in coffee shops or in shared workspaces.
-But five or six years ago, when he was starting his short-video production company, Sizzle It!, he thought he needed the credibility of a Madison Avenue address to attract top-tier clients.
+But around 2006, when he was starting his short-video production company, Sizzle It!, he thought he needed the credibility of a Madison Avenue address to attract top-tier clients.
 So, he paid $300 a year to borrow one from ManhattanVirtualOffice.com.
-That decision paid off—saving him $100,000 in rent, and ultimately helping attract clients that now include Procter & Gamble and The Gap.
+That decision paid off, saving him $100,000 in rent and ultimately helping attract clients that included Procter & Gamble and The Gap.

-Gerber, 27, now a serial entrepreneur and author of Never Get a “Real” Job, published in 2010, has become an evangelist for entrepreneurship, particularly for resourceful young go-getters who may not be cut out for life as cubicle dwellers.
-He’s even founded a nonprofit for Gen Y entrepreneurs, YoungEntrepreneurCouncil.com (YEC).
+Gerber, 38, now a serial entrepreneur and author of Superconnector: Stop Networking and Start Building Business Relationships that Matter, published in 2018, has become an evangelist for entrepreneurship, particularly for resourceful young go-getters who may not be cut out for life as cubicle dwellers.
+He even founded a nonprofit for Gen Y entrepreneurs, YoungEntrepreneurCouncil.com (YEC).
 As such, he’s always on the lookout for new ways, resources and tools to gain a competitive advantage.

 “Entrepreneurs need to make sure they are in the know about the latest tools and SaaS resources.
 You never know when a $20-per-month service can save you thousands and help you scale up—all without making any client the wiser,” he says.
 “Virtual tools are vital for young entrepreneurs.
 They allow business owners to create systems, automation and infrastructure in a matter of minutes, while simultaneously enabling them to build credibility and compete at a higher level.”